 Thus [13] propose to simplify the structure of the Last Visited PSCell information as below.
 In this simplified structure, only 9.2.3.X is kept while 9.2.3.X1 and 9.2.3.X2 are deleted.

+9.2.3.X Last Visited PSCell Information

+The Last Visited PSCell Information may contain cell specific information.